mvpcom/Udacity-CarND-Project-3/README.md

 ### Preprocess

 As you can see in the above images, the main problem here is imbalance dataset.
 If you train any model with this pure dataset then you will just overfitted and the model tend to predict zero and straight forward driving.
 So we really need to figure out the problem.
 To fix that I was looking for a thermal and proabability variable to force generator generate a balance dataset for the model.
 However with that approach controling the parameters was hard so I decide to change that to a better and more simple approach.
 I filtered out the dataset and I keep only 25 percent of zero samples.
 Here we face to a trade-off and if we keep less or more zero samples depend to the network we will have a more spiky or more straight driving.
 Actually I design the generator somehow to augment data when we call it.
 I changed many of my parameters when I see better approach by other people.
 However to see the final distribution of data I test it using a simple approach.
-I call my generator for a specific time and then I measured the labels and plot the histogram.
+I called my generator for a specific time and then I measured the labels and plot the histogram.
 You can see the result here:
 <p align="Center">
      <img src=Elements/6.png />
 </p>